Alternativas - GoZen - WebCatalog

 sendpulse.com

-Automatice su marketing y combine todos los canales de entrega en una sola plataforma: correo electrónico, notificaciones web push, SMS, Viber. © 2021
+Automatize seu marketing e combine todos os canais de entrega em uma plataforma: e-mail, notificações push na web, SMS, Viber. © 2021

 AWeber